landoskape/dominoes/docs/pointerArchitectureComparison.md

 What might explain the weaker performance of the standard pointer layer?
-Since the new architectures vary the mechanism by which each token is selected in an output sequence, one difference might be the maximum probability assigned to a token at each output position in a sequence.
-Since the maximum probability represents the choice of the network, I'll refer to this as the confidence of the choice.
+Since the new architectures vary the mechanism by which each token is selected in an output sequence, one difference might be the maximum probability assigned to a token in the generative phase.
+Since the maximum probability represents the choice of the network, I'll refer to this as the network confidence.

-To test this, I measured the average maximum probability for each output position for the networks during a window of the training phase and during testing.
+To test this, I measured the average maximum probability in each output position for the networks during a window of the training phase and during testing.

 ![pointer confidence](media/pointerArchitectureComparison_confidence.png)

-The left panel shows the confidence during training -- this is averaged over the epochs highlighted by the grey patch in the above figure.
+The left panel shows the confidence during training -- this is averaged over the epochs highlighted by the grey patch in the training/testing figure.
 The right panel shows the confidence during the testing phase.
 (Note that I corrected for the effect of temperature for the training data).

 As in the previous toy problem, the confidence is lowest for the middle parts of the output sequence.
-This is partly due to the fact that many more dominoes have intermediate values than extreme values (like values rolled on a pair of dice), so it's a bit harder.
+This is partly due to the fact that many more dominoes have intermediate values than extreme values (like the sum rolled on a pair of dice), so it's a bit harder to sort in the middle.
 However, the standard pointer layer suffers most from this challenge, dropping in confidence by almost 10%, where the other pointer layers only drop by 3-4%.

-All networks improve their confidence in the correct choice dramatically over the course of training, reaching near 100% confidence by the testing phase.
+All networks improve their confidence over the course of training, reaching near 100% confidence by the testing phase.
 However, the standard pointer layer still suffers from reductions in confidence for intermediate output positions during testing, clearly standing out from the rest of the pointer layer architectures.

 The standard pointer layer may approach equal levels of confidence if trained for longer; however, given the cost of training and the much greater